brianhouse/art_and_code/units/3_indeterminacy/assignment.md

 ## Sketch #3: Indeterminacy

 In this sketch, you will explore indeterminacy as a means of making visual art with code.
 Your result can be abstract or representational (or a combination of the two).
-Use shapes together with loops (use more than one) and the `random` function.
+Use shapes together with loops and the `random` function.
 Pay special attention to layering.
 Not all parameters should be random, and by being intentional about the ranges of numbers you choose, create a sense of structure or composition in your image.

 One approach that you might take is to look for inspiration in complex textures from nature—can you use loops+random to make an abstract interpretation of, for example, a pond with ripples and vegetation?
 Clouds and a rainstorm?
 A forest?
 Fire?
 A swarm of insects?